RobertRosca/oscovida/docs/contributing.md

 We aim for high coverage with our tests, so if you add in additional features please add in tests for them as well.

+Sometimes issues with the test will only occur in the GitHub Runner itself and the issue cannot be reproduced locally, in this case it is possible to use [act](https://github.com/nektos/act/) to run the CI locally in an identical environment to the Runner.
+To do this install act and then run `act -P ubuntu-latest=nektos/act-environments-ubuntu:18.04 -j test`.